-- Pour all the chai ingredients into a spouted sauce pan.
+- Pour all the ingredients (brewed tea, spices and milk) together into a spouted saucepan.

-- Bring to a slow boil and reduce, stirring continuously.
+- Bring to a slow boil and reduce immediately, stirring continuously.

 - Froth with an electric milk frother.

-- Or do as in India and pour from a height of 12 inches to achieve the same effect.
+- Or do as in India and pour from a height of 12 inches to achieve a similar effect!